ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

     // define which .NET type represents your type public override Type RuntimeType { get; } = typeof(string);

-    // define which literals this type can be parsed from. public override bool IsInstanceOfType(IValueNode valueSyntax)
+    // define which value nodes this type can be parsed from public override bool IsInstanceOfType(IValueNode valueSyntax)
     {
         if (valueSyntax == null)